realA10001986/Flux-Capacitor/README.md

 ##### &#9654; TCD signals Time Travel without 5s lead

-Usually, the TCD signals a time travel with a 5 seconds lead, in order to give a prop a chance to play an acceleration sequence before the actual time travel takes place.
-Since this 5 second lead is unique to CircuitSetup props, and people sometimes want to connect third party props to the TCD, the TCD has the option of skipping this 5 seconds lead.
+Usually, the TCD signals a time travel with a 5 second lead, in order to give a prop a chance to play an acceleration sequence before the actual time travel takes place.
+Since this 5 second lead is unique to CircuitSetup props, and people sometimes want to connect third party props to the TCD, the TCD has the option of skipping this 5 second lead.
 If that is the case, and your Flux Capacitor is connected by wire, you need to set this option.

 If your FC is connected wirelessly, this option has no effect.